justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Prototype.md

 Specify the kinds of objects to create using a prototypical instance, and *create new objects by copying this prototype*

 # Motivation
-You could build an editor for music scores(乐谱) by customizing a general framework for graphical editors and adding new objects that represent notes(音符), rests(休止符), and staves(五线谱).
+1. You could build an editor for music scores(乐谱) by customizing a general framework for graphical editors and adding new *objects that represent notes(音符), rests(休止符), and staves(五线谱).*- 抽象概念：**Graphics**

-The editor framework may have a palette(画板) of tools for adding these music objects to the score.
-The palette would also include tools for selecting, moving, and otherwise manipulating music objects.
-Users will click on the quarter-note(四分音符) tool and use it to add quarter-notes to the score.
-Or they can use the move tool to move a note up or down on the staff, thereby changing its pitch（音调）.
+2. The editor framework may have a palette(画板) of tools for adding these music objects to the score.
+The palette would also include *tools for selecting, moving, and otherwise manipulating music objects.* -- 抽象概念：**GraphicTools**

-Let's assume the framework provides an abstract Graphic class for graphical components, like notes and staves.
-Moreover, it'll provide an abstract Tool class for defining tools like those in the palette.
-The framework also predefines a GraphicTool subclass for tools that create instances of graphical objects and add them to the document.
+- Let's assume the framework provides an abstract Graphic class for graphical components, like notes and staves.
+- Moreover, it'll provide an abstract Tool class for defining tools like those in the palette.
+- The framework also predefines a GraphicTool subclass for tools that create instances of graphical objects and add them to the document.

 ## 问题
 But GraphicTool presents a problem to the framework designer.：